-Two years ago, Elon Musk’s father questioned whether there might have been good reasons for apartheid South Africa to force racial integration on its citizens.
+Two years ago, Elon Musk’s father questioned whether there might have been good reasons for apartheid South Africa to not force racial integration on its citizens.
 Wrote Musk’s father then:

 One might make better headway by asking: why were the Europeans and Americans so set on segregation policies?
 Were they just mean?
 Or were the Europeans and Americans of those days just plain stupid?
 Could there have been palpable reasons?

 On Wednesday, after Elon Musk suggested he’d decline to counsel President Trump over the president’s departure from the Paris climate agreement, GotNews released important financial records from Elon Musk’s first divorce, which call into question the financial prowess of the media-exalted CEO.

 In Nov.
 2016, son Elon sounded the alarm about the earth’s demographic crisis—about the incapable suddenly, organically flooding the planet.
 Said the clean-energy executive Elon Musk, and one of the world’s wealthiest individuals, in reaction to a report that a “population bomb” had “imploded:”